Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 “Very good!”
 Shoo beamed at them.
 “Now I want you to practice the first series like you showed me before while I speak with the Mothers, okay?”

 There was an enthusiastic juvenile chorus of *“Yes Sister!”* and the cubs scrambled away.
-Ayma managed not to chitter---Shoo had simultaneously let them stay in earshot to sate their curiosity while giving them something to focus on so they probably wouldn’t hear much of the conversation anyway.
+Ayma managed not to chitter - Shoo had simultaneously let them stay in earshot to sate their curiosity while giving them something to focus on so they probably wouldn’t hear much of the conversation anyway.
 She really would have been an excellent Mother.

-Yulna didn’t stand on formality---she treated Shoo to an affectionate hug, and chittered when Shoo returned the hug with so much interest that it lifted her paws off the ground for a second.
+Yulna didn’t stand on formality - she treated Shoo to an affectionate hug, and chittered when Shoo returned the hug with so much interest that it lifted her paws off the ground for a second.
 A few of the more stuffy Mothers from the Folctha commune watched with their ears at scandalized angles, but they didn’t know Yulna personally, nor how much she appreciated being treated, just for a second, as a *Sister.*

 Ayma got the second hug, but it was longer and firm enough to give her a little trouble breathing.
-She didn’t complain---visiting on business as part of Yulna’s retinue had robbed her of a proper reunion with Shoo, or with Regaari for that matter.
+She didn’t complain - visiting on business as part of Yulna’s retinue had robbed her of a proper reunion with Shoo, or with Regaari for that matter.
 She returned the hug as well as she could.

 “I think you may actually be stronger than before…” she observed once finally released.